 A bachelor of science in healthcare administration prepares you to oversee the entire operations of a healthcare facility.
-Graduates will have obtained the leadership skills necessary to become a valuable team member within hospitals, nursing homes and private doctor’s offices, as well as an understanding of the healthcare sector ensuring excellent service is given to each and every patient.
+Graduates will have obtained the leadership skills necessary to become valuable team members within hospitals, nursing homes and private doctor’s offices, as well as an understanding of the healthcare sector ensuring excellent service is given to each and every patient.

 Thanks to an aging baby boomer population, the healthcare industry is booming and many jobs within this industry are in high demand.
 Not only that, but the pandemic has also brought attention back to the healthcare industry which means investment and rising demand for healthcare professionals.
 To meet growing needs due to this huge shift, hospitals, nursing homes and doctor’s offices will require the help of qualified and skilled healthcare administrators.

 Bachelor of Science in Nursing (BSN)

-BSN students will learn a variety of topics, including liberal arts courses to education in medical practice.
-You’ll not only study the topics online, but also take residencies and internships in the field helping you become perfectly trained to meet every challenge.
+BSN students will learn a variety of topics, from liberal arts courses to education in medical practice.
+You’ll not only study the topics online but also take residencies and internships in the field helping you become perfectly trained to meet every challenge.

-Well, we already mentioned that the healthcare community in general is already experiencing large growth thanks to the aging baby boomer population.
+Well, we already mentioned that the healthcare community, in general, is already experiencing large growth thanks to the ageing baby boomer population.
 On top of this, we continue to experience a nursing shortage.
-The rapid demand for more nurses combined with many aging out of the profession has caused a huge demand.
-In fact, according to the Bureau of Labor Statistics (BLS), employment of registered nurses is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
+The rapid demand for more nurses combined with many ageing out of the profession has caused a huge demand.
+In fact, according to the Bureau of Labor Statistics (BLS), the employment of registered nurses is projected to grow 9 percent from 2020 to 2030, faster than the average for all occupations.
 This is great news for nursing students as there are jobs aplenty!

 In a bachelor of science in nutrition science program, you’ll gain the skills and knowledge needed to build a career as a dietitian or nutritionist.
 Your degree will allow you to work in a variety of settings.
 You may work in gyms and health centers, working with individuals who need to lose weight.
 You may also work in hospitals and other medical facilities with patients who need to adjust their diets to manage a chronic disease.

-The general public has become aware of the importance of healthy eating to maintain a healthy weight and to prevent and manage disease.
+The general public has become aware of the importance of healthy eating to maintain a healthy weight and prevent and manage diseases.
 As this awareness has grown, so has the demand for these professionals.
-In fact, according to the BLS, employment of dietitians and nutritionists is projected to grow 8% from 2019 to 2029, much faster than the average for all occupations.
-Graduates with this degree can expect a median annual income of $61,270, according to the BLS.
+In fact, according to the BLS, the employment of dietitians and nutritionists is projected to grow 11% from 2020 to 2030, much faster than the average for all occupations.
+Graduates with this degree can expect a median annual income of $61,650, according to the BLS.

 Health Information and Data

 As the healthcare industry has evolved over the years, technology has played a large part in ensuring patients get the best possible care and outcomes.
 On any given day, the average patient in this country may receive care from as many as a dozen different people.
 All of these specialists work together to help the patient recover from an injury or disease, generating a lot of patient information, data and records.
-All of this specialization requires an increase in information coordination, and it is health informatics that allows this coordination to happen efficiently and seamlessly.
+All of this specialization results in an increase in information coordination, and it is health informatics that allows this coordination to happen efficiently and seamlessly.

-Health informatics combines the fields of medicine, information science and information technology to develop comprehensive systems for generating, validating, securing, and integrating health-related data.
+Health informatics is an interesting field that combines medicine, information science and information technology to develop comprehensive systems for generating, validating, securing, and integrating health-related data.
 A degree in health information and data will help you to use information technology and information management skills to improve the efficiency and quality of health care services.